Binary Classification of Light and Dark Time Traces of a Transition Edge Sensor Using Convolutional Neural Networks: Experimental data

 Right after measuring the light pulses, we proceeded to measure the extrinsic background over a period of two days using the same system configuration except for disconnecting the optical fiber from the laser source and sealing its open end with a metallic cover.
 A total of 8872 background events exceeding the 10\,mV trigger threshold were observed.
 While all of these pulses were included as training and evaluation data for the CNNs without making any cuts, they were post-processed in the same way as the light pulses by removing the voltage offsets and clipping the time windows as described above.
 It should be noted that for the pulses with large rise and decay times, typically originating from intrinsic background sources, the clipped time window can be too narrow to fully represent the entire pulse.
 Regardless, these pulses would have been in any case very easily distinguishable from the light pulses.
 We refer to all of the recorded background pulses as \textit{dark pulses} for the rest of the manuscript.
 The average measured dark pulse is presented in Fig.~\ref{pulses_and_PCA_Figure_ab}(a).

 In summary, after data cleaning we are left with 3898 light pulses and 8872 dark pulses, making the overall size of the dataset 12,770 to be used for the training and evaluation the CNNs.
 Before proceeding, we want to further characterize the differences between light and dark pulses via Principal Components Analysis (PCA) in order to detect any possible overlap between the resulting light and dark clusters indicating the presence of photonic background.
-We have done this by associating each pulse with a feature vector assembled from the above introduced fitting parameters as ($\tau_\mathrm{rise}$, $\tau_\mathrm{decay}$, $\chi_\mathrm{Ph}^2$, $\mathrm{Ph}_\mathrm{FFT}$, $\chi^2_\mathrm{FFT}$).
+We have done this by associating each pulse with a feature vector assembled from the above introduced fitting parameters as ($\tau_\mathrm{rise}$, $\tau_\mathrm{decay}$, $\chi_\mathrm{ph}^2$, $\mathrm{V}_\mathrm{min,\,FFT}$, $\chi^2_\mathrm{FFT}$), where both $\tau_\mathrm{rise}$ and $\tau_\mathrm{decay}$ are in the units of \si{\micro\second} and $\mathrm{V}_\mathrm{min,\,FFT}$ is in the units of mV.
 The PCA scatter plot visualizing the projection of these feature vectors for both light and dark pulses onto the two main principal components is presented in Fig.~\ref{pulses_and_PCA_Figure_ab}(b).
+The obtained loading vector for the first principal component is $\mathbf{w}_\mathrm{PC1} = (9.5\cdot10^{-7},\,9.1\cdot10^{-5},\, 0.99,\, 3.4\cdot 10^{-5},\,7.1\cdot10^{-3} )$, while for the second one $\mathbf{w}_\mathrm{PC2} = ( 1.7\cdot10^{-4},\, 2.8\cdot10^{-2},\, -7.1\cdot10^{-3},\, 1.9\cdot10^{-3},\, 0.99)$.
+The primary modes of variance are thus associated with the $\chi_\mathrm{ph}^2$ and $\chi_\mathrm{FFT}^2$ errors, reflecting the fact that the used fitting functions describe photonic triggers while majority of the dark counts originate from intrinsic non-photonic background, that is easily distinguishable.
 As expected, the light pulses are tightly clustered in one spot while the dark pulses are much more spread out.
 Regardless, one can observe significant overlap between the light and dark pulses as illustrated in the inset of Fig.~\ref{pulses_and_PCA_Figure_ab}(b), most likely originating from fiber coupled black-body radiation \cite{Gimeno2025simulation}.
 We will analyze this later in the paper aided by the CNN ensembles.